 QOGI stands for Quantitative Optical Gas Imaging and is the newest technology related to Leak Detection and Repair (LDAR).
 Combined with an Optical Gas Imaging (OGI) camera, QOGI software will measure and quantify the mass release rates of gas emissions in real time or offline.

 Where can I buy an Optical Gas Imaging camera?

 Opgal has an extensive network of OGI camera distributors worldwide.
 Complete the contact form at the bottom of this page and you will be contacted by your local distributor.

 How do I purchase?

-We at Opgal strive to provide you with as clear, precise and efficient service as possible.
+At Opgal we strive to provide you with a clear, precise and efficient service.
 While considering an Opgal thermal camera system or solution, we want to ensure that you are receiving the most accurate and applicable information to meet your request.
-Therefore, we ask that you fill out our contact page with as much information as possible.
+Therefore, we ask that you fill out our contact form with as much information as possible.
 Once you have submitted your information, an Opgal representative will contact you within two business days to discuss your needs and recommend or tailor solutions.

 Aside from fire detection, your product pages don’t talk about other kinds of sensors.
 Can you provide them as part of a camera package?

 Yes, while we are developing a whole range of new integrated sensors, Opgal products are designed to be able to work with integrators to provide entire solutions, sensors included, as necessary.
-If you require a sensor along with your camera purchase, (eg. seismic, man overboard, traffic, etc.) please inform us so that we can get to work on including it in your package.
+If you require a sensor along with your camera purchase, (eg. seismic, man overboard, traffic, etc.) please inform us so that we can get to work on including a thermal camera sensor in your package.